Vlahaka/The-T.N.C.-Theseus/Theseus.md

 "Give me full ID on the 52 ships.
 Cancel the impulse jump.
 Set Condition One across the ship," *Radek ordered, his voice steady but razor-sharp as he took full command of the C.C.C.*

-*A tactical officer responded, eyes glued to the display.* "Sir, the ORF fleet appears to be entirely civili—"
+*The tactical officer responded, eyes glued to the display.* "Sir, the ORF fleet appears to be entirely civili—"

 *Before he could finish, the ship-wide alert cut him off:*